umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Creating-Saving-and-Publishing-Content/index.md

 versionTo: 9.0.0
 ---

-# Creating, Saving and Publishing, Comparing, and Transferring Content
+# Creating, Saving and Publishing Content Options

-In this section, you will get an overview of how to create a new page, save your content, options available for publishing and unpublishing the content, compare content between environments, and transfer the content from one environment to another.
+In this section, you will get an overview of how to create and save pages.
+You will also learn more about how to publish and unpublish your content, as well as how you can compare content between multiple environments.
+Finally, you will also get an introduction to how you can transfer your created content to another environment.

 ## Creating a New Page